 Lundgren would go on to a lucrative career as an action star following his appearance in Rocky IV, taking on roles in other hit movies such as The Punisher, Universal Soldier and The Expendables franchise.
 The 58 year old currently lives in Los Angeles, where he continues to find success on the big screen.
 He can most recently be seen making a cameo appearance in the Coen brother’s film, Hail Caesar.
 Lundgren also appears in commercials and has several films currently in post-production, scheduled for release later this year and/or 2017.

-Nielson, would go on to play roles in the box office hits Cobra and Beverly Hills Cop II.
+Nielsen, would go on to play roles in the box office hits Cobra and Beverly Hills Cop II.
 She starred or co-starred in several minor roles thereafter taking a hiatus in 2000.
-Upon Nielson’s return to the limelight, she would go on to star in several reality shows including The Flavor of Love, The Mole, The Surreal Life, Celebrity Big Brother and Celebrity rehab with Dr. Drew.
-Now 52 years old, Nielson resides in Palm Springs, Calif., with her current husband, Mattia Dessi.
+Upon Nielsen’s return to the limelight, she would go on to star in several reality shows including The Flavor of Love, The Mole, The Surreal Life, Celebrity Big Brother and Celebrity Rehab with Dr. Drew.
+Now 52 years old, Nielsen resides in Palm Springs, Calif., with her current husband, Mattia Dessi.
 She continues to act in film and television.
-Nielson also serves as an activist against alcoholism, an issue which has admittedly plagued the Danish actress throughout her life.
+Nielsen also serves as an activist against alcoholism, an issue which has admittedly plagued the Danish actress throughout her life.

 Tommy “The Duke” Morrison – Tommy “Machine” Gunn (Rocky V)